 The IICRC document outlines the principles behind water damage restoration and safe.
 This includes the steps that a contractor must take along with the references for the sources supporting the criteria.
 This is a foundation for the principles.
 It is not meant to provide a detailed process for water damage restoration.

 As mentioned, there are numerous potential causes of flooding and water damage.
-It may be a plumbing issue, like a burst water line or pipe, a sewer line backup, which can cause wastewater or blackwater back into a building, or a natural disaster that causes flooding on the property.
+It may be a plumbing issue, like a burst water pipe or line, a sewer line backup, which may cause wastewater or blackwater into a building, or a natural disaster that causes flooding on the property.
 Water damage can be put into one of three classifications.
 These are based on how much pollution there is in the water which has caused the harm.
-Here’s a rundown of these categories.
+Here’s a rundown of those categories.

 The first category relates to water that is usually sanitary and might be safely consumed by someone.
-There is no threat of illness or disease if it touched, is ingested or inhaled.
-Sources of water for this classification can include sprinkler systems, rainwater or all sorts of fresh water.
+There is no threat of infection or illness if it touched, is ingested or inhaled.
+Sources of water for this classification may include sprinkler systems, rainwater or all sorts of fresh water.

 In this scenario, the water has been severely contaminated.
 It contains pathogens and toxins.
 This will include sewage, also known as black water.
 It is not just potentially harmful, but it may be deadly as well.